chichizhang0510/Programming-Notes/Programming Building Blocks/Programming_Building_Blocks.md

 Brief complexity analysis:
 - Insertion Sort is in-place, with constant extra space, so the space complexity is O(1).
 - Due to the two layers of loop, the time complexity is $O(n^2)$.
 The following table summarizes the complexity of comparisons and shifts.
-- **Best Case**: If the input array is already sorted, the outer loop will still run $n-1$ times, but the inner loop will do minimal work (each time it finds that the key is larger than or equal to the last sorted element, so no shifts occur).
+- **Best Case**: If the input array is already sorted, the outer loop will still run $n-1$ times, but the inner loop will do minimal work : each time it finds that the entry is larger than or equal to the last sorted element, so no shifts occur.
 - **Worst Case**: If the input array is reverse sorted, the outer loop still runs $n-1$ times, but each iteration will trigger the inner loop to run all the way to the beginning of the sorted portion, making the algorithm do the maximum number of shifts, which is $O(n)$.

 | Metric      | Best Case    | Average Case | Worst Case |